Customized Really Affordable Private Tool Of Power

 It has a non-standard keyboard typical of Chromebooks.
 With the default keyboard settings:

 I highly recommend having a crappy old laptop that you can really use without worrying about it.
 But a key part of not worrying about it is making sure you have full disk encryption, automated file sync, and a good backup process in place.
 Mine uses Syncthing to sync files in real time to my desktop computer.
 The desktop computer is set up with an automated nightly backup to my NAS using Rsync.
-And my NAS has a scheduled weekly encrypted backup to cloud storage.
+And my NAS has a scheduled nightly encrypted backup to cloud storage.

 I don't know if I would specifically recommend getting an old Chromebook for a few reasons.
 Those reasons are all the minor annoyances listed above.
 But if you can live with those, you are more likely to get USB-C charging and better battery life for a decent price with an old Chromebook.
 You would also be extending the usable life of a device and keeping it out of landfills or overseas recyclers for a little while longer.